Learning Multi-Aspect Item Palette: A Semantic Tokenization Framework for Generative Recommendation: Proposed Approach:

 \subsection{Generative Recommender}

-Like other item tokenization approaches, the discrete tokens generated by the clusterer can be utilized in generative sequential recommendation.
-Since the dense tokens are derived from a large language model, we employ the same model as the backbone for both scenarios.
-Additionally, we have designed a text-token alignment task to enhance the token comprehension capabilities of large language models.
+Like other item tokenization approaches, the item semantic identifiers, or discrete tokens, generated by the clusterer can be utilized in generative retrieval (or sequential recommendation).
+We can use both the traditional deep learning based recommendation models (DLRMs) or large language models (LLM as RS) for the generative recommendation training and inference.
+When using large language models as recommenders, we can additionally design the text-token alignment task to enhance the token comprehension capabilities, following LC-Rec~\cite{lc-rec}, as illustrated in Figure~\ref{fig:recommender}.

-\textbf{Training.} We construct a new vocabulary incorporating the semantic tokens.
-As illustrated in Figure~\ref{fig:recommender}, the training involves the instruction tuning for both sequential recommendation and an additional text-token alignment tasks.
-The backbone model is also equipped with low-rank adaptation technique.
+\textbf{Training.} Given a user behavior sequence in which each item is represented by semantic tokens, this sequence is formalized as:

-\textbf{Inference.} We devise conditional beam search to generate the next item.
-Initially, we construct a code (i.e., token) tree, as illustrated in Figure~\ref{fig:codetree}, which accommodates all possible code combinations.
-During the beam search, we set the code logits from the classification module to zero for any combinations that do not appear in the tree paths.
+When employing either DLRMs or LLMs as sequential recommendation backbones, the next-item prediction task is always a principal task, which can be roughly formalized as follows: